imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 - `iTLB_load_misses` - misses at the instruction translation lookaside buffer

 Unfortunately, statistics for the misses at the first level data cache were unavailable.
-Also statistics for an intermediate cache is not collected, if present, as perf is a general tool.
+Also, if present, statistics for an intermediate cache are not collected, as perf is a generic tool.
 To have a better picture, relative indicators are needed.
 As the profile of cache usage we examine the following factors.

 - Branch prediction effectiveness. `branch_misses/branches`.
 These are actually misses so the lower value the better the branch prediction works.